iterative/cml/README.md

 - **Auto reports for ML experiments.** Auto-generate reports with metrics and plots in each Git Pull Request.
 Rigorous engineering practices help your team make informed, data-driven decisions.
-- **No additional services.** Build you own ML platform using just GitHub or GitLab and your favorite cloud services: AWS, Azure, GCP.
+- **No additional services.** Build your own ML platform using just GitHub or GitLab and your favorite cloud services: AWS, Azure, GCP.
 No databases, services or complex setup needed.